* Translated by AI

 Starnews

-'Shock slump': Hanwha's Kim Seo-hyun makes surprise return to first division roster → Manager Kim Kyung-moon has no immediate plans to use him as closer "He has thrown more strikes than before" [Gwangju field report]
+'Shock slump': Hanwha's Kim Seo-hyun makes surprise return to first division; Manager Kim Kyung-moon says no immediate plan to use him as closer "He has thrown more strikes than before" [Gwangju field]

 Kim Woojong